Dragon (Dungeons & Dragons): In campaign settings

 In many settings, the god-king of the metallic dragons is Bahamut, the Platinum Dragon, and the goddess and queen of the chromatic dragons is Tiamat, the Five-Headed Dragon.
 She is based on the Tiamat from Babylonian mythology, who was considered the evil mother of dragons, though the appearances of the fictional deity differs greatly from its model.

 The progenitor and supreme deity of all dragons in the game is known as Io.
 Other deities often included in the draconic pantheon of gods include Aasterinian, Chronepsis, and Faluzure.
 Other draconic gods may be present in different campaign settings.

 Dragonlance setting

-The Dragonlance novels and campaign setting helped popularize the D&D-derived perspective on dragons.
+The Dragonlance novels and campaign setting, that had the idea of "a world where dragons dominated" as a core concept of its development, helped popularize the D&D-derived perspective on dragons.
 Here the Platinum Dragon is called Paladine, and the Dragon Queen is called Takhisis.
 Dragons are divided up into good and evil groups, known as the Metallic Dragons and the Chromatic Dragons, respectively.
 Paladine leads the Metallic Dragons and Takhisis the Chromatic.
 The Metallic Dragons rarely became involved in the world other than to oppose the actions of Chromatic Dragons, who often joined into war as their goddess Takhisis instructed.
 However, in the "Fifth Age", massive Chromatic Dragons who were not native to Krynn emerged and took over many of the humanoid-controlled nations of Krynn, as well as slaying many of the native dragons.
 They are known as Dragon Overlords.
 There was one from each race of Chromatic Dragons; red, green, black, white, and blue.